ARCHER2-HPC/archer2-website/support-access/status.md

 - login-4c.archer2.ac.uk - ARCHER2 4 Cabinet Service
 - login.archer2.ac.uk – Full ARCHER2 Service (when the service opens)

+## Thursday 25th November: Default Module change for cp2k

+The default module for cp2k was changed from 8.1 to 8.2 inadvertently.
+We have now restored 8.1 as the default.
+Please contact the Service Desk, support@archer2.ac.uk if you require any assistance.

 ## Service Alerts

 No current service alerts.